Brian-McElroy/Advice-for-programmers/README.md

 Sitting down to write some code without talking to someone first is a bad sign and should be avoided.
 Overcommunication is always better than undercommunication.
 Overcommunication could be annoying or seen as patronising but the alternative is far worse. eg. a top dev spending a week writing excellent code for the *wrong feature*!
 Ask questions.
 Keep asking questions until it is 100% clear in your own mind...
-Exactly what you are doing.
+* Exactly what you are doing.
-Why you are doing it.
+* Why you are doing it.
-How you plan to do it.

 ## Take your time.
 It's much better to underpromise and overdeliver than the inverse.